oddlama/agenix-rekey/README.md

 which you can invoke with `nix run '.#rekey'` whenever your secrets need to be rekeyed.
 This script will run in your host-environment and thus is able to prompt for passwords or read YubiKeys.
-It therefore can run `age` to rekey the secrets and since it still has access to your host configurations in your flake, it can stil access all necessary information.
+It therefore can run `age` to rekey the secrets and since it still has access to your host configurations in your flake, it can still access all necessary information.

 #### Predicting store paths to avoid tracking rekeyed secrets